pwalsh/openbudgets/docs/guide/features/internationalization.rst

 Language Settings
 ~~~~~~~~~~~~~~~~~

-To customize language support for a new Open Budget instance, you'll want to go to the LANGUAGES tuple in the base settings file.
+To customize language support for a new Open Budgets instance, you'll want to go to the LANGUAGES tuple in the base settings file.

 *The first language in the tuple is always the default language of the instance*.